DC801/BM-Badge/SD_Card/MAGE/README.md

 There are only a few variables available for scripts to use.

-Every property on every entity is available for scripts to read and/or change, and these could be used like traditional variables.
-In particular, the last two bytes for every entity have no specific use, and might be considered free space.
-But apart from the player's name, all of these are reset when a new map is loaded, so in practice they might have marginal utility.

 Variables don't have to be declared before they can be used; simply using an action that sets or checks one will cause the encoder to include it in the `game.dat`.

 >This means typos can be hard to spot — if you set the int `birthdayparty` in a script but check the int `birthday_party` in another, the encoder won't notice anything is wrong, and will simply create and store both variables as if they were separate things.